 - Provide population health management solution – the lifestyle of individuals is as important as taking medication.
 Drug adherence, diet influence, and exercise are critical elements for a healthy outcome

 Prescription drugs contribute to 17.1% to the total healthcare spending in the US.
-Though it is by far not the highest, two critical factor to note is hospital expense (47.1%) and doctor expense (28%).
-When medication is correctly adhered to, clinical outcomes are rigorously monitored, PBM can impact in the reduction of hospital and doctor expense.
+Though it is by far not the highest, two critical factors to note is hospital expense (47.1%) and doctor expense (28%).
+When medication is correctly adhered to, clinical outcomes are rigorously monitored, PBM can impact the reduction of hospital and doctor expense.

 Thanks for reading,

 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Shantanu Baruah and ckonfab.com with appropriate and specific direction to the original content.